bolderbrush10/SearchlightAssault/programmer-notes.md

 - Boosted turrets have trouble shooting at something if it has its force set every tick

 - Changing mod settings from the main menu instead of during runtime doesn't really stick

+- It's possible to 'fake out' the turtle near the edge of the searchlight range and desync the searchlight from attacking its turtle or make the turtle "lock up"

 ## TODO's